- What is Viventor?

 Please note that the AutoInvest is available only for the Primary Market.

 - How to choose loans to invest in?

 Below you can find a table summarizing main details of each Loan Type.
 Choose your investments according to your strategy and risk preferences.

-Loan Type Loan Originators Term Annual Return Collateral Buyback Guarantee Mortgage-Backed Seymoure (ES) 1 to 60 months 6 - 9% Real Estate No Lenno (BG) 6 to 60 months 8 - 10% Real Estate Yes Business Loan Lenno (BG) 6 to 60 months 8 - 10% Real Estate Yes Consumer Loans Twinero (ES) 7 days to 1 month 10 - 12% No Yes Credissimo (BG) 3 to 24 months 10 - 11% No Yes Invoice Financing Atlantis Financiers (NL) 1 to 4 months 6 - 14% Invoice Insurance Yes Line of Credit Prestoprestamos (ES) Flexible, up to 48 months 12% Single Payment Guarantee No
+Loan Type Loan Originators Term Annual Return Collateral Buyback Guarantee Mortgage-Backed Seymoure (ES) 1 to 60 months 6 - 9% Real Estate No Lenno (BG) 1 to 60 months 8 - 10% Real Estate Yes Business Loan Aforti (PL) 1 to 24 months 7 - 12% Promissory Note Yes Lenno (BG) 1 to 60 months 8 - 10% Real Estate Yes Consumer Loans Twinero (ES) 7 days to 1 month 10 - 12% No Yes Credissimo (BG) 3 to 24 months 10 - 11% No Yes GetBucks (KY) Up to 48 months 10 - 12% Chattel, cars, tractors, etc. Yes Invoice Financing Atlantis Financiers (NL) 1 to 4 months 6 - 14% Invoice Insurance Yes Line of Credit Prestoprestamos (ES) Up to 48 months 12% No Payment Guarantee

 - What is the minimum and maximum investment in a single loan?

 There is no restriction of Minimum or Maximum investment.
 Investors can invest any amount they wish in any loan that is available.
 Nevertheless, it is recommended to invest at least € 10 to receive significant returns.

 - What is the Primary Market?

 Primary Market is a place where Loan Originators list their loans making them available for investors to invest in.
 On the Primary Market it is possible to invest either manually, or by creating an AutoInvest portfolio.